 • A timeline extension

-This one habit can save thousands of dollars.
+This simple habit can save thousands of dollars and prevent unnecessary arguments.

 That is a mistake.